blockforgewp/blockforge-wp/README.md

 Once the store is approved and the product is available, customers will receive access to the commercial ZIP package and the included documentation after purchase.

-This public GitHub repository does not contain the commercial ZIP package, the private source repositories, or the full internal development files.
+This public GitHub repository does not contain the commercial ZIP package, private source repositories, or internal development files.

 ## Purpose of this public repository